bgoonz/BGOONZ_BLOG_2.0/src/pages/docs/glossary/apple_safari.md

 template: docs
 ---

-[Safari](https://www.apple.com/safari/) is a Browser","Web browser"developed by Apple and bundled with both macOS and iOS.
-It's based on the open source [WebKit](https://webkit.org/) engine.
+# **Safar** is a Browser","Web browser"developed by Apple and bundled with both macOS and iOS.
+It's based on the open source [WebKit](https://webkit.org/) engine

 ## See also